Satellile/yara/readme.md

 If you have an issue, question, or request for some feature/config option, feel free to make an issue or message me.

 This is currently Windows-only.
-A linux build should be able to be compiled from source, though, I think.
+A linux build should be able to be compiled from source, though, I think (with a couple minor missing features).
 I mostly just don't feel like doing it since I don't think too many people are going to use this, but if anyone actually wants to use it and is on Linux, message me or make an issue post.